March 25th, 2022 | John Mallios, Senior Vice President, Drug & Health Screening, Sterling

 Employment Screening Policies Adapt to Meet Changing Marijuana Laws

 California voters passed the first state law legalizing medical marijuana in 1996.
 Since then, the number of states which have decriminalized or legalized medical and recreational marijuana has grown.
 38 states (including the District of Columbia, Puerto Rico and Guam) now permit medical marijuana with 18 also allowing recreational use by adults.
-While marijuana use remains federally prohibited, many employers are revisiting background screening requirements as they adapt their policies to accommodate the changing legal landscape.
+While marijuana use remains federally prohibited, many employers are revisiting criminal background checks requirements as they adapt their policies to accommodate the changing legal landscape.

 Workplace Safety Remains Paramount as Marijuana Laws Evolve